Pet Guide Daily

 Caring 6 Week Old Beagle Puppies- Protect Carefully

-The babies are 6 weeks now, they became more self-sufficient.
+The babies are 6 weeks now, and they have become more self-sufficient.
 They now roam throughout the house sniffing the odors that make them curious.
 Therefore, if you have not already, now is the time to puppy-proof your home.

 All tiny things should be kept out of reach, cupboards should be locked, and the owner should inspect the floor daily for anything that they may mouth or swallow from curiosity.
 This might range from a single cent to a small sock.